 Dola Searcy Thompson, M.D., Class of 1949, began her career in anesthesiology in the 1950’s, when few physicians entered the specialty and anesthesia departments were few and far between at medical schools around the nation.
 Thompson went on to serve UAMS and the College of Medicine for six decades, as a resident, professor, department chair and finally as an energetic alumna who is recognized for her scholarship, academic leadership and excellence in anesthesia care.
 As a medical student, the Little Rock native met and married Bernard W. “Bernie” Thompson, a classmate who later became a professor of surgery at UAMS.
 After graduating, the Thompsons moved to California, where Dola interned at Women’s and Children’s Hospital of San Francisco.
 “The hospital was founded by women physicians, because at that time it was difficult for women to get on a hospital staff.
 It was comfortable working in a hospital with so many women,” she said.
 Thompson was leaning toward a career as a pediatrician, but an anesthesiologist with whom she was working demonstrated various anesthesiology procedures and encouraged her to pursue the discipline.
 “It was a new and challenging field of medicine.
 There was a dire need for anesthesiologists, and there just weren’t many in practice,” she said.
 In 1950, Thompson returned to Little Rock and became the first resident physician in the newly established UAMS Department of Anesthesiology.
 After residency training, she went into private practice in Little Rock for a few years.
 In 1959, she became the chief of the Division of Anesthesiology at the Little Rock’s Veteran’s Hospital and an assistant professor of anesthesiology at UAMS, where she later was promoted to associate professor.
 In 1974, Thompson was named professor and Chair of the Department of Anesthesiology—becoming only the second full-time female department head at UAMS.
 Her contributions included providing anesthesia care in University Hospital, directing the residency program and teaching medical students.
 Thompson updated anesthesia equipment in the operating rooms, improved monitoring capability, established a post-anesthesia care unit and opened and directed the Surgical Intensive Unit.
 She also expanded the anesthesia teaching service at Arkansas Children’s Hospital and the VA Hospital.
 She said “I fully retired in 1991 so I could lend a hand in other ways, and I’ve enjoyed what I’ve done since then.”
 She has remained active in UAMS and the College of Medicine Alumni Association—including serving with Bernard Thompson as 1949 class agents, and becoming founding members of the Founders Society and the UAMS Society of the Double Helix.
 Bernard died in 2003.
 Dola now serves on the Dean’s Alumni Advisory Board.
 In 2006, a new chapter began in Thompson’s life.
 She married John Pauly, Ph.D., a professor emeritus in the Department of Anatomy at UAMS who had served as chairman from 1967 to 1983 and then as vice chancellor for Academic Affairs and Sponsored Research until 1992.
 Also in 2006, Thompson was inducted into the College of Medicine Hall of Fame.
 “It was the most prestigious recognition in my long career,” she said.
 But the greatest satisfaction of all?
 That, Thompson said, “comes from having a big part in teaching residents who went on to provide excellent anesthesia care to many patients in Arkansas and various places in the country.’”
-The inaugural Bernard W Thompson, M.D., and Dola S Thompson, M.D., Scholarship was awarded in 2015 to Venusa Phomakay, a medical student attending the UAMS College of Medicine, based upon financial need without regard to sex, race, creed, or national origin.
+The inaugural Bernard W Thompson, M.D., and Dola S Thompson, M.D., Scholarship was awarded in 2015, based upon financial need without regard to sex, race, creed, or national origin.

 A. T. and Gladys Walker Memorial Scholarship

 When Ambrose Walker, M.D., Class of 1946, endowed a generous scholarship for the College of Medicine, he chose to name it for his parents.
 Dr. Walker shared the following brief memoir: “Before she married my father, Gladys McKamie taught school in a small rural community located by the Red River near Texarkana.
 A. T. Walker was a salesman during his lifetime.
 He worked for a family-owned wholesale grocery company in Stamps, Arkansas.
 My parents were very supportive of me.
 They helped me financially the best they could and encouraged me in every way.
 One of the happiest moments was when I received my M.D. degree.
 They were proud of me and I am proud of them.”
 Dr. Walker also stated, “Qualities I would want to be considered would be financial need and character—not just grades in school.”
 Dr. Walker was a Family Practitioner in Thayer, Missouri, prior to his retirement and lived in Springfield, Missouri, after his retirement.
-The inaugural award was presented in 1995 to James L Workman of Bradley, Lafayette County.
+The inaugural award was presented in 1995.

 Dr. Richard P. Wheeler Scholarship